-Because a Fund invests substantially all of its investable assets in one or more master portfolios, the value of the Fund's shares is based on the valuation of the Fund's interests in such master portfolios.
-The following describes the pricing policies of the master portfolios, as well as the policies that a Fund will use with respect to any portion of the Fund's assets invested directly in securities.
-References in this section to a Fund should also be considered references to the master portfolios.
-A Fund's investments are generally valued at current market prices.
+With respect to a Fund's assets invested directly in securities, the Fund's investments are generally valued at current market prices.
 Equity securities, options and futures are generally valued at the official closing price or, if none, the last reported sales price on the primary exchange or market on which they are listed (closing price).
 Equity securities that are not traded primarily on an exchange are generally valued at the quoted bid price obtained from a broker-dealer.

-Debt securities are valued at the evaluated bid price provided by an independent pricing service or if a reliable price is not available, the quoted bid price from an independent broker-dealer.
-We are required to depart from these general valuation methods and use fair value pricing methods to determine the values of certain investments if we believe that the closing price or the quoted bid price of a security, including a security that trades primarily on a foreign exchange, does not accurately reflect its current market value at the time as of which a Fund calculates the value of its holdings.
-The closing price or the quoted bid price of a security may not reflect its current market value if, among other things, a significant event occurs after the closing price or quoted bid price but before the time as of which a Fund calculates the value of its holdings that materially affects the value of the security.
+Debt securities are valued at the evaluated bid price provided by an independent pricing service or, if a reliable price is not available, the quoted bid price from an independent broker-dealer.

+We are required to depart from these general valuation methods and use fair value pricing methods to determine the values of certain investments if we believe that the closing price or the quoted bid price of a security, including a security that trades primarily on a foreign exchange, does not accurately reflect its current market value as of the time a Fund calculates its NAV.
+The closing price or the quoted bid price of a security may not reflect its current market value if, among other things, a significant event occurs after the closing price or quoted bid price are made available, but before the time as of which a Fund calculates its NAV, that materially affects the value of the security.
 We use various criteria, including a systemic evaluation of U.S. market moves after the close of foreign markets, in deciding whether a foreign security's market price is still reliable and, if not, what fair market value to assign to the security.
 In addition, we use fair value pricing to determine the value of investments in securities and other assets, including illiquid securities, for which current market quotations or evaluated prices from a pricing service or broker-dealer are not readily available.
 The fair value of a Fund's securities and other assets is determined in good faith pursuant to policies and procedures adopted by the Fund's Board of Trustees.
 In light of the judgment involved in making fair value decisions, there can be no assurance that a fair value assigned to a particular security is accurate or that it reflects the price that the Fund could obtain for such security if it were to sell the security at the time as of which fair value pricing is determined.
-Such fair value pricing may result in valuations that are higher or lower than valuations based on the closing price or quoted bid price.
+Such fair value pricing may result in NAVs that are higher or lower than NAVs based on the closing price or quoted bid price.
 See the Statement of Additional Information for additional details regarding the determination of NAVs.